jvalente/todoist-one-click/README.md

 # Running the extension locally

+-   Make sure that you are using the node version suggested by `.nvmrc`.
 -   Start by installing the dependencies with `npm install`.

 While working with the Chrome browser: